 Many classic rockers who got their starts in the 1960s and '70s are still around today, with many of them still rocking.
-Let's take a look a then-and-now look at some of them, starting with former Jefferson Airplane lead singer Grace Slick, who is turning 75 on Oct.
-30, 2014.
-She's seen here in a promotional photo from the 1960s heyday of her band, known for songs such as "Somebody to Love" and "White Rabbit."
+Let's take a look a then-and-now look at some of them, starting with iconic singer and dancer Tina Turner who is turning 75 on Nov.
+26, 2014.
+She's seen here in the 1960s with her then-husband and collaborator Ike Turner.

 Paul McCartney is seen here (second from left) with the rest of the Beatles waving to fans after arriving at Kennedy Airport in February 1964 at the height of Beatlemania.
 McCartney was 21 years old at the time.